seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 O gracious emperor!
 O gentle Aaron!
 Did ever raven sing so like a lark,
 That gives sweet tidings of the sun's uprise?
-With all my heart, I'll send the emperor My hand:
+With all my heart, I'll send the emperor my hand:
 Good Aaron, wilt thou help to chop it off?

 **LUCIUS**